-The dividend income received in September is a combination of dividends from shares and dividend payments or interest from funds.
-September’s dividend income is lower than what I received in August.
+The dividend income received in September is a combination of dividends from shares or from funds.
 There are always going to be swings in terms of how much income is produced by dividends, just because different holdings pay out at different times.
-My stocks and shares ISA is with Hargreaves Lansdown, which is very easy to use and I’d definitely recommend them.
-You can get information about that here or even open an ISA in about 5 minutes.
+In September 2016, I received £12.22 in dividends.
+Not much really, but this year is better.

 Dividends received in September: